– No interruptions when delivering appointment pitch.

 Richard told me a few other things that are instructive.

 1. He always says the same thing.
 Exactly.
 He plays with the delivery and has some fun with that but never changes the words.

 2. To get to a winning script he had to chop out a lot of unnecessary words.
 Great point.
 Excess words keep you from getting to the point.

 1. He added a little twist to the description that kept me listening.
 When he said it my thought was “I know about recruitment services, but what is this?”
 I kept listening.

 That is exactly the type of reaction you are trying to get.
 Say the same old same old just like your competition and you are boring.
 Buh-Bye.

 2. He broke one of my rules.
 I am not a fan at all of saying “it will only take 15 minutes.”
 Why?
 Because people hear that a lot and know that it is hardly ever true.
-It also diminishes your value in the minds of your prospect.
-But, Richard felt it was appropriate, tested it, it worked and he kept it.
+I feel, and I am not always right, that it triggers a negative perception and reduces your value in the minds of your prospect.
+But, Richard felt it was appropriate, tested it, it worked, and he kept it.

 Breaking the rules is OK if you know the rules and mostly work within them and veer from them only occasionally and with a purpose.

 That is very different from lunging from one shot in the dark to another constantly.